Activities and experiences in Menorca | SweetMenorca

 Although Menorca offers good internet coverage, in some rural areas the signal may be limited.
 Make sure you have an adequate data plan or check if your accommodation offers free Wi-Fi.
 Some recommendations:

-• Download offline maps: Before you travel, download maps of the island to access them without the need for internet.
+• Download offline maps: Before traveling, download maps of the island to access them without internet.

 • Use local apps: There are apps that will help you discover places of interest, restaurants and activities on the island.